Marclie/SuaveStateScanner/README.md

 ```
 # This is a comment line.
 All lines starting with '#' will be ignored.
+# This is a comment line.
+All lines starting with '#' will be ignored.
 printVar = 0
+maxIter = 1000
 orders = [1]
 width = 5
 futurePnts = 0